 The Main Window function must be displayed, (See Section A-2).
 Select a memory (MEM-1, MEM-2, etc.)(see section A-3 and Note 2 above regarding capture memory levels).
-Select the division stops/drawknobs you want the associated Divisional piston to remember.
+Select the division stops you want the associated Divisional piston to remember.
 While holding the SET piston, press and release a Divisional Piston you want to save to.
 Finally, release the SET piston.
-The Divisional Piston pressed will now store the stops and/or drawknobs selected.
+The Divisional Piston pressed will now store the stops you selected.

-Saving Intermanual Couplers/Reversibles
+Intermanual Couplers/Reversibles

-The intermanual coupler's, (e.g., Swell to Great, Great to Pedal, etc.) settings can be remembered only by the General pistons, not Divisional pistons unless Divisional pistons are reconfigured. (see Section B-2).
+The intermanual coupler's, (e.g., Swell to Great, Great to Pedal, etc.) settings can be remembered by both the General pistons and Divisional pistons on the LD-34.